BtheGit/redux-redux/README.md

 }
 ```

 But we don't want to complicate things.
 And Redux doesn't need to be used with React.
-So we're going to Keep It Simple and use the first method instead.
+So we're going to KISS and use the first method instead  which has wider browser support.

 ```javascript
 let newObject = Object.assign({}, oldObject)